Office hours

 Classics and Ancient History

-My recent book Philip V of Macedon in Polybius' Histories: Politics, History, and Fiction was published with Oxford University Press in February 2023.
-It challenges Polybius' portrait of Philip V and conventional scholarly ideas about the king and historian.
-I am also a co-editor of the forthcoming volume (summer 2025), Stranger-Kingship in Antiquity, Routledge.
-This volume results from a conference held at Exeter University in 2022, and introduces the notion of “stranger-kingship” to the field of ancient history, evaluating its use as a new way of thinking about kingship as a political, social, and cultural phenomenon.
+Her monograph, Philip V of Macedon in Polybius' Histories: Politics, History, and Fiction (Oxford University Press, 2023), challenges Polybius’ portrait of Philip V and long-standing assumptions about both king and historian.
+She is also co-editor of Stranger-Kingship in Antiquity (Routledge, 2025), which introduces and evaluates “stranger-kingship” as a framework for rethinking kingship as a political, social, and cultural phenomenon.

-- A book on Polybius for the New Surveys in the Classics series (under contract with Cambridge University Press)
+- Polybius for the New Surveys in the Classics series (Cambridge University Press, under contract).

-- A book on the Antigonid dynasty co-written with Dr Annelies Cazemier (Southampton) (under contract with Routledge)
+- A co-authored book on the Antigonid dynasty with Dr Annelies Cazemier (University of Southampton) (Routledge, under contract).

-- An edited volume titled Literary Genre and Leadership Values in Antiquity (under contract with Bloomsbury)
+- An edited volume, Literary Genre and Leadership Values in Antiquity (Bloomsbury, under contract).

-As a child, I grew up in Taiwan and Berkshire (UK).
-I studied for my BA in Ancient History at Royal Holloway, University of London and completed my MA via the London intercollegiate programme.
-After an interim in industry and teaching in China, I started my PhD at Newcastle University in 2012, fully funded by an AHRC Doctoral Fellowship and specialising in Polybius and Philip V of Macedon.
-In 2015, I also received funding from the AHRC and the DAAD to visit Friedrich-Alexander Universitaet in Erlangen-Nuremberg, Freiburg University, and the University of Bologna.
-After completing my PhD, I taught at Newcastle (2015-2016) and Edinburgh (2016-2017), before coming to the University of Exeter in September 2017.
-I was promoted to Senior Lecturer in 2022.
+Emma Nicholson grew up in Taiwan and Berkshire (UK).
+She studied Ancient History at Royal Holloway, University of London (BA) and completed an MA via the London intercollegiate programme.
+After an interim period in industry and teaching in China, she began her PhD at Newcastle University in 2012, funded by an AHRC Doctoral Fellowship, specialising in Polybius and Philip V of Macedon.
+In 2015 she also received AHRC and DAAD funding for research visits to Friedrich-Alexander Universität Erlangen-Nürnberg, the University of Freiburg, and the University of Bologna.
+After completing her PhD, she taught at Newcastle (2015-2016) and Edinburgh (2016-2017), before joining the University of Exeter in September 2017.
+She was promoted to Senior Lecturer in 2022.